azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 ## Requirements

-- Microsoft Azure subscription must be pay-as-you-go or MSDN
+- Microsoft Azure subscription must be pay-as-you-go or MSDN.
-  - Trial subscriptions will not work
+  - Trial subscriptions will not work.
 - A virtual machine configured with:
-  - Visual Studio Community 2017 or later
+  - Visual Studio Community 2017 or later.
-  - Azure SDK 2.9 or later (Included with Visual Studio 2017)
+  - Azure SDK 2.9 or later (Included with Visual Studio 2017).

 ## Exercise 1: Environment setup